HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Broader Impact Statement

+HEALNet is a novel and flexible multimodal approach able to leverage complex heterogeneous biomedical data.
+Technological advances in medical data collection, such as high-resolution histopathology and high-throughput genomic sequencing, have inspired the development of novel multimodal approaches, able to address a variety of challenging modelling tasks in many biomedical applications.
+Our work extends the state-of-the-art in this area, introducing a performant architecture with several distinctive and beneficial properties suitable for many clinically-relevant applications.
+Specifically, we demonstrate the utility of our architecture on four real-world applications related to cancer prognosis using histopathology and multi-omic data collected by The Cancer Genome Atlas (TCGA) consortium. \looseness -1

+As such, the primary aim and impact of our work is advancing data analysis capabilities in critical domains such as medicine and biology, focusing on complex tasks that require simultaneous modelling of multimodal data.
+The ability of our architecture to effectively handle missing modalities during inference can support many clinically relevant scenarios.
+For instance, this includes scenarios where HEALNet has been trained using costly data, but it can still be used to predict outcomes for patients in clinics that do not have access to sophisticated data collection technologies.
+Moreover, as HEALNet is explainable `by design', it can enable easy model inspection as well as insights into the cross-modal interactions, which can facilitate trustworthiness and better adoption in such critical domains. \looseness -1

+To this end, our work has only been evaluated in a strictly research setting.
+Further applications of our work in scenarios with sensitive data, such as clinical practice, introduce some challenges.
+As our primary focus is biomedical applications, data privacy must be carefully managed.
+Furthermore, as HEALNet is intended to serve as a decision-aiding tool, it bears risks of decision bias.
+Mitigating this involves further extensive evaluations, clinical trials, and medical regulation to ensure its reliability and safety before wider adoption in clinical settings. \looseness -1

-The authors would like to thank Philip Schouten for his insightful feedback.
+\begin{ack} The authors would like to thank Philip Schouten for his insightful clinical feedback.
 KH acknowledges support from the Gates Cambridge Trust via the Gates Cambridge Scholarship.
-NS acknowledges support from the Cancer Research UK Cambridge Centre [CTRQQR-2021/100012].
+NS and MJ acknowledge the support of the U.S. Army Medical Research and Development Command of the Department of Defense; through the FY22 Breast Cancer Research Program of the Congressionally Directed Medical Research Programs, Clinical Research Extension Award GRANT13769713.
+Opinions, interpretations, conclusions, and recommendations are those of the authors and are not necessarily endorsed by the Department of Defense. \end{ack}